valeriog2023/Networks/Tunnels and VPNs.md

 ```

 Note that this tunnel can account for a correct **mtu**; you can see that using ```show interface tunnel0``` that should show **MTU 1446** (for IPSEC in tunnel mode with 54 overhead).
-Still a good idea however to set use the ```adjust-mss 1406``` with 1406 being the valueyou get by further removing the encapsulated IP + TCP header
+Still a good idea however to set use the ```adjust-mss 1406``` with 1406 being the value you get by further removing the encapsulated IP + TCP header

 # DMVPN